Eiffel Tower in Paris

 The city of Strasbourg is not really off the beaten track, but I include it because for us it was a surprise.
 The Petite France area is utterly charming, with its waterside cafés and Alsatian architecture.

-As the chief city of Alsace and a major business center, Strasbourg is also the seat of a number of the European Parliament, the Council of Europe, and the European Court of Human Rights.
+As the chief city of Alsace and a major business center, Strasbourg is also the seat of the European Parliament, the Council of Europe, and the European Court of Human Rights.
 It’s a hopping place.

 Strasbourg la Petite France in Alsace half timbered houses